 Also, if you aim to apply for federal funding, you’ll need a Dun & Bradstreet (DUNS) number and have a SAM registration.

 Proper preparation will help the grant writing process go smoothly for you.
 Ensuring you have all of the above information easily accessible is a great place to start getting grant ready.
 If you are finding that all a bit overwhelming, take a deep breath!
 It’s not nearly as complicated as it sounds.
 It is all about getting super organized so you can find the information you need to write grants efficiently and effectively.
-(We teach a file organization structure in our course Start to Funded).
+(We teach a file organization structure in our program called the Grant Writing Unicorn Collective).

 Get professionally trained